-High waists and wide legs define women’s 1940spants.
-From factory wear to comfortable house wear, 1940s women loved these new fashions borrowed from men’s clothing.
+High waists and wide legs define women’s 1940s style pants.
+From factory wear to comfortable housewear, 1940s women loved these new fashions borrowed from men’s clothing.
 Many were styled after sailor pants in navy blue with white buttons on the side.
 Dress trousers had side zippers, pleated wide legs, and a waistband with room for a thin belt.
-Both casual and dressy swing pants are popular again in vintage and mainstream circles.
+Both casual and dressy swing pants are popular once more in both vintage and mainstream circles.

-You too can love and wear 1940s pants and overalls using vintage inspired and modern clothing.
+You too can wear and love 1940s pants and overalls using vintage inspired and modern clothing.
 Get the ’40s swing or pinup look without the vintage price tag.
 We browsed online and found all of these vintage high waisted and wide leg pants, bib front overalls, sailor trousers and blue jeans to make your shopping easier.

 To learn about the history of 1940s women’s pants styles, go here.